renovatebot/github-action/README.md

 ### Example with GitHub App

 Instead of using a Personal Access Token (PAT) that is tied to a particular user you can use a [GitHub App](https://docs.github.com/en/developers/apps/building-github-apps) where permissions can be even better tuned.
 [Create a new app](https://docs.github.com/en/developers/apps/creating-a-github-app) and configure the app permissions and your `config.js` as described in the [Renovate documentation](https://docs.renovatebot.com/modules/platform/github/#running-as-a-github-app).

 Generate and download a new private key for the app, adding the contents of the downloaded `.pem` file to _Secrets_ (repository settings) with the name `private_key` and app ID as a secret with name `app_id`.

 Adjust your Renovate configuration file to specify the username of your bot.

-Going forward we will be using the [tibdex/github-app-token](https://github.com/tibdex/github-app-token) action in order to exchange the GitHub App certificate for an access token that renovate can use.
+Going forward we will be using the [`tibdex/github-app-token` action](https://github.com/tibdex/github-app-token) in order to exchange the GitHub App certificate for an access token that Renovate can use.

 The final workflow will look like this: